MicrosoftDocs/win32/desktop-src/search/all-bitwise.md

 ---
-Description: 'The ALL BITWISE and SOME BITWISE keywords are used for testing the bits in an integral type.' ms.assetid: '649f763f-45aa-4086-9e7f-b8934b5bd22c'
+Description: The ALL BITWISE and SOME BITWISE keywords are used for testing the bits in an integral type. ms.assetid: 649f763f-45aa-4086-9e7f-b8934b5bd22c
-title: ALL BITWISE and SOME BITWISE
+title: ALL BITWISE and SOME BITWISE ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ALL BITWISE and SOME BITWISE